CaioLemec/typing-test/README.md

 This project was developed in cooperation with [3stbn](https://github.com/3stbn) and you can see the video os his youtube channel [Estaban Codes](https://www.youtube.com/channel/UCbWV65OoGP6mw2pGd0c5E-g).

+I'm really slow typing in a non-native language, my best score was 42, what about yours?

 In this application it was possible to deepen knowledge in front-end development, reviewing concepts like:

 React-Components,